mlmargotto/DecSecOpsTools/docs/_posts/2012-09-10-opsec-is-really-not-opsec.md

 category: blog
 ---

-<em>For today's post, I am delighted to have an entry written by Jack
+_For today's post, I am delighted to have an entry written by Jack Emanuelson.
-Emanuelson.
 Jack Emanuelson is an independent contractor specializing in OPSEC and information assurance.
 He earned his BS in Business Administration from the American University and an MBA from George Washington University, and is a